zarar7576/PTCL-bandwidth-control-auto-IP-change/README.md

 IMPORTANT: Please change the password in the script to your own password

-The bandwidth table should contain two created options no more than that for this to work name them anything something like shown in the picture
+The bandwidth table should contain two created options no more than that for this to work name them anything something.
+It should look the picture below.
+Dont worry about the fields they can be anything

 <p align="center"><img src="https://github.com/zarar7576/ptcl-bandwithcontrol-autoipchange/blob/master/pics/bandwidth_conrol_screen.png" /></p>